 The applicant must have successfully completed the School Nurse Non-Instructional Certificate program.
-Required Courses:

-NURS 625/School Nurse Practicum II NURS 626/School Nurse Practicum Seminar II NURS 603/Individual, Family, and Community Systems HLED 554/Curriculum and Program Construction in Health and Safety Education Master of Arts in Teaching Health and Physical Education Specialization (HPEM_MAT01) Anne Farrell, Coordinator, Graduate Programs in Health and Physical Education (MAT) The Master of Art in Teaching Health and Physical Education prepares students to become certified teachers in health and physical education in K-12 programs.
+Required Courses: NURS 625/School Nurse Practicum II NURS 626/School Nurse Practicum Seminar II NURS 603/Individual, Family, and Community Systems $HLED \quad 554/Curriculum \ and \ Program \ Construction \ in \ Health \ and$ Safety Education Master of Arts in Teaching Health and Physical Education Specialization (HPEM\MAT01) Anne Farrell, Coordinator, Graduate Programs in Health and Physical Education (MAT) The Master of Art in Teaching Health and Physical Education prepares students to become certified teachers in health and physical education in K-12 programs.
 The program requires all degree candidates to have completed 45 hours of undergraduate content specific course work.
 Within these 45 credits, 30 (minimum) must be specific to one of two specified content areas (physical education or health) and 15 credits (minimum) must be specific to the other content area.
-Within the 45 credits, 12 credits (minimum) must be comprised of upper level courses (300/400 level).
+Within the 45 credits, 12 credits (minimum) must be comprised of upper level courses (300/400level).
 The program is designed to allow a cohort of full-time students to complete the MAT in one calendar year beginning and ending with a summer session.
-Students who are full-time employed may also elect to complete the program on a part-time basis.
+Students who are employed full-time may also elect to complete the program on a part-time basis.
 In order to become certified, students successfully completing the Master of Arts in Teaching program must take and pass the PRAXIS Examination in their area of specialization (Health and Physical Education) and must complete the State of New Jersey hygiene-physiological requirement.

 Physical Education and Health Specialization Admission Requirements:

 Bachelor's degree from an accredited or approved institution with a grade point average of at least 2.75 (on a 4.0 scale) Graduate Record Exam (GRE)-For test waiver information, please visit www.tcnj.edu/~graduate/application.html.

 Graduation Requirements:

 Must meet undergraduate content area knowledge requirement of 30 credits

 A cumulative Grade Point Average of 3.0 in the MAT program Completion of all departmental requirements/prerequisites Required undergraduate content areas of study are: for primary content, five out of the following six areas must be studied and for secondary content, three out of the following six areas must be studied.

 Physical Education

 Foundations/Introductory Courses

 Health and Wellness

-Developmental
+Developmental\

-Individual, Dual, Group Activities
+Individual, Dual, Group Activities\

 Human Structure

 Assessment and Evaluation

-An denotes content area required.
+An \ denotes content area required.

+Required content areas of study are: for primary content, five out of the following six areas must be studied and for secondary content, three out of the following six areas must be studied.
+Health Comprehensive Health\ Current Health and Wellness Family Living and Sexuality Drug Prevention and Abuse Nutrition Injury Prevention An \ denotes content area required.